 WriteHere may use part or all of your writing to attract readers.
-If we use your writing in any promotion (a 'share' via social media, other online media, or print media), a link to your post will be included, thus you will be given proper attribution.
+If we use your writing in any promotion (a 'share' via social media, or any other medium), a link to your post will be included, thus you will be given proper attribution.

 If you wish to quote or share another writer's post we expect that you will give proper attribution to the original creator and provide a link back to the original post on WriteHere.